loganjameshart/Substack-Scraper/README.md

 ## How It's Made:

 Python Standard Library.
-External Python Libraries: python-docx, pysimplegui, beautifulsoup4
+External Python Libraries: python-docx, pysimplegui, beautifulsoup4, requests, datetime.

 My best friend writes a Substack newsletter, so I wanted to make something to get the raw text of his pages that I could later use to make one of those word-density cloud things.